Chicago, IL

 TIA's Taxpayer Burden™ measurement incorporates all assets and liabilities, including retirement obligations.

-Chicago's reported net position is understated by $1.6 billion, largely because the city defers recognizing gains resulting from decreases in retirement liabilities.
+Chicago's reported net position is inflated by $1.8 billion, largely because the city defers recognizing losses incurred when retirement liabilities increase.

 Prior Years' TIA Data